-Form files may be accessed as a whole, using a relational MRS interface.
-However, in this case, no protection is provided against illegal operations such as destroying a form or creating a form with a key that is already in use.
+Form files may be accessed as a whole using an MRS interface.
+However, in this case no protection is provided against illegal operations such as destroying a form or creating a form with a key that is already in use.
 Therefore, the MRS interface is not meant to be used except by privileged users.

-OFS is basically a passive system, that is, the user has to initiate every action.
+OFS is basically a passive system, i.e., the user has to initiate every action.
 The only automatic form processing that OFS will do occurs if a form is mailed to a special automatic station.
 Such a station periodically reads its mail and submits the forms as input to an application program.
-These programs must be written so as to preserve the integrity of forms files.
-Consequently, the specification of an OFS automatic procedure requires a great deal of knowledge of the inner workings of OFS, and is therefore not intended for naive users.
-In the rest of the paper, we will discuss automatic procedures which have been implemented on top of OFS.
+These programs must be written so as to preserve compatibility with OFS.
+Consequently, the specification of an OFS automatic procedure requires a great deal of knowledge of the inner workings of OFS.
+The TLA project was conceived as a tool to introduce automatic form processing into OFS [Hogg 1981, Nierstrasz 1981].